TudbuT/async-core/README.md

   crates.io didn't mandate a working compilation for a crate to be uploaded.).
 - More utility functions runtimes need to implement
 - Slightly better documentation

+If anything is missing that you need *now*, make an issue!
+If you are the maintainer of a runtime, please reach out and we can work out an implementation for your runtime and add more to the standard.

+## Warning: This is subject to rapid change.

+This library is not stable, and there will be drastic changes, potential renames of functions, etc. That also means if you see anything you have an issue with, tell me, and there is still a high chance of me accepting your suggestion.

+Releases every week if there are enough improvements until things stabelize some more, then releases once changes have accumulated.